Teleport Authentication with Azure Active Directory (AD) | Teleport

 Teleport Authentication with Azure Active Directory (AD)

-This guide will cover how to configure Microsoft Azure Active Directory to issue credentials to specific groups of users with a SAML Authentication Connector.
+This guide will cover how to configure Microsoft Entra ID to issue credentials to specific groups of users with a SAML Authentication Connector.
 When used in combination with role-based access control (RBAC), it allows Teleport administrators to define policies like:

-- Only members of the "DBA" Azure AD group can connect to PostgreSQL databases.
+- Only members of the "DBA" Microsoft Entra ID group can connect to PostgreSQL databases.

 - Developers must never SSH into production servers.

-The following steps configure an example SAML authentication connector matching Azure AD groups with security roles.
+The following steps configure an example SAML authentication connector matching Microsoft Entra ID groups with security roles.
 You can choose to configure other options.

 Prerequisites